geeksforsocialchange/two-towers/content/timeline/patricia_peas/index.md

 image_path: # If there is one, should be colocated with the index.md file in the folder
 ---

-The ethnic community wouldn't come to the pub but we were always putting on pie and peas suppers on and things like that.
-[So we’d] take them to the people.
-If they had a wedding, they'd always bring [delicious food, like curries].
-They’d bring you food, they'd bring you lots of fruit.
-So obviously when we had something, we went round the estate, giving it out too, you know.
+Some members of the community did not come to the pub, but we were always putting on pie and peas suppers on and things like that.
+[So we’d] share them with the community.
+If there was a wedding, there would always be delicious food shared like curries.
+There would be food and lots of fruit.
+So obviously when we had a celebration, we would share this around with neighbours, giving this out too.